Burmese–Siamese War (1563–1564): Siege of Ayutthaya

+As the Burmese forces were too numerically superior, Chakkraphat didn't dare march his army out to meet the Burmese in pitched battle and relied on his warships shelling the Burmese army.
+The Burmese responded by shelling the walls of Ayutthaya.
 With a now 60,000 strong force combined with the Phitsanulok army, Bayinnaung reached Ayutthaya's city walls, heavily bombarding the city.
 Although superior in strength, the Burmese were not able to capture Ayutthaya, but demanded that the Siamese king come out of the city under a flag of truce for peace negotiations.
 Seeing that his citizens could not take the siege much longer, Chakkraphat negotiated peace, but at a high price.